syncfusion-content/install-docs/Common/Essential-Studio/Apply-the-patch-for-major-or-service-pack-version.md

 ---
 layout: post
 title: Apply the Patch for Major\Service Pack Version | Common | Syncfusion
-description: apply the patch for major or service pack version
+description: provides information about how to apply the patch for major or service pack version
 platform: common
 control: Essential Studio
 documentation: ug